laravel/framework/readme.md

 - `shouldReceive` may now be called on a Facade multiple times without using `getMock`.
 - Allow default value to be passed to Eloquent collection `find` method.
 - Intelligently parse resource routes containing slashes.
+- `Route::options` is now available for routing HTTP `OPTIONS` verb.

 ## Beta 3